aerisweather/kubejs/README.md

 Kube JS
 =======

 A Node.JS utility library for working with Kubernetes v1.x.
-This library provides some nice abstractions around the `kubectl` management took that Kubernetes provides to provide some more advanced features.
+This library provides some nice abstractions around the `kubectl` management that Kubernetes provides to provide some more advanced features.
+This assumes you are already familiar with Kubernetes concepts and we will leave that explanation to the numerous other resources.

 Installation
 ------------